Marinette/dragula/readme.markdown

 This option is enabled by default.
 Turn it off by setting it to `false`.
 If its disabled your users won't be able to select text in inputs within `dragula` containers with their mouse.

+#### `options.dragThreshold`

+This option allows the user to defined the distance threshold the mouse pointer needs to traverse in both X and Y axis before the drag event is fired for the selected element.

 ## API

 The `dragula` method returns a tiny object with a concise API.
 We'll refer to the API returned by `dragula` as `drake`.